Automate Graphic Design using Python

 You are an implementation manager in the logistics department of an international fashion retailer.

-For each project, you manage the implementation of the equipment, train the teams and design the layouts of storage locations.
+For each project, you manage equipment implementation, train teams, and design storage layouts.

 Therefore, you spend a tremendous time in graphic design for posters, security signage or labels.

-In this article, we explore a method to automate the process of graphic design using the Python library Pillow.
+In this article, we explore a method to automate graphic design using the Python library Pillow.

-If you prefer watching, have a look a the Youtube tutorial,
+If you prefer watching, have a look at the Youtube tutorial,

 Problem Statement